 Sled Dog Trails

-The newly renamed "Palouse to Cascades State Park Trail", connecting to Hyak Sno-Park or Lake Easton Sno-Park.
+The "Palouse to Cascades State Park Trail", connecting to Hyak Sno-Park to Lake Easton Sno-Park.

 Sno-Park managed by Lake Easton State Park